Exploratory Data Analysis

 Sort hierarchical index for better readability

-Once you’ve cleaned and enriched your dataset, the next step in analysis is often to find the best (or worst) performers — the top customers, highest-grossing products, or most efficient employees.
+Once you’ve cleaned, indexed, and organized your dataset, the next step is often to find the best (or worst) performers — the top customers, highest-grossing products, or most efficient employees.

 Output: